 FT Warehouse Manager: K&B True Value is looking for a full-time Warehouse Supervisor.
 In this role, you are responsible for checking orders in, which includes physically lifting and sorting products and boxes in addition to using paper reports and hand-held or desktop computers to record receipt of the products.
 You are responsible for keeping the outside yard organized with the use of a forklift and physical lifting when necessary.
 You will assist, as needed, with customer services such as propane tank refills.
 Therefore, we’re looking for someone who is high performing, highly-motivated, energetic, and intelligent.
 In addition, you will be responsible for maintaining a clean and safe warehouse and yard.
 Not all your responsibilities will be specifically defined – you will be expected to handle new challenges, projects, and responsibilities as they arise to contribute to the overall store goals.

-Fill out an online application or download a PDF Employment Application (Please complete and return to our store).
+Download a PDF Employment Application.
+(Please complete and return to our store.)

 - Show that you’re a good match for the job and organization.
 Tell the interviewer how you see yourself fitting into the company and what value you’ll be able to add quickly.
 Show that you’re a team member who’s willing to go to the mat, and that you’re not just in the job until something better comes along.
 Strong commitment and positive attitude often go further than actual skill — as long as you’re teachable, open to feedback and a quick study.

 - Don’t be late.
 Allow yourself enough time to get lost or delayed in traffic.
 Make a dry run the day before so you know exactly where you’re going, the best way to get there, and where to park.
 Have the phone number of the interviewer with you so if you’re unavoidably delayed you can call and see if you should still come or if another time would be better.